George Washington University Hospital: Center for trauma and critical care

 GWUH is home to a comprehensive stroke center offering 24-hour acute stroke services treating ischemic strokes, hemorrhagic strokes, and subarachnoid hemorrhage.
 Stroke care is provided via a team-based approach with teams composed of vascular neurologists, neurointerventionalists, neurosurgeons, intensivists, neuroradiologists, physiatrists, and other specialists as determined by patient requirements.
 GW hospital houses an acute rehabilitation unit, thus allowing stroke victims to receive all of their care in one location.
+And, in 2024, Newsweek ranked this program first in the South for stroke care, marking its third consecutive year in the position.